ChrisDeFreitas/objectLite/README.md

 	$ npm run listtest
 	$ npm run misctest
 	$ npm run compresstest
-- to use in your own prjoect just copy objectLite.js to your project folder
+- to use in your own project, copy objectLite.js to your project folder
 - see example code in console.js
-- see test scripts in package.json and ./test/ folder for detailed examples of all functionality
-- examine code in objectLite.js for arguments and comments
+- see objectLite.js for method notes and arguments

 ## Filtering Objects
-- this feature defines an object based syntax to query lists of objects.
+- this is an object based syntax to query lists of objects.
-- ToDo: provide an explanation of the object filtering logic
+- ToDo: provide a detailed explanation of the object filtering
 - for now examine:
 		-- objectList.js/opApply() for filter operators applied to lists
 		-- objectList.js/opToWhere() for filter operators converted to SQL Where expressions
 		-- ./test/list-test.js/test db.cntList() for operators tested
 - similar to TaffyDB
 - object list = [ {}, ... ]
-- filter list = [ filterObj, ... ]
+- filter list = [ filterObject, ... ]
 - filter object = {key:value} || {key: {operator:value} }
 - key = a property of an object
 - operator = comparison operator defined in opApply() or opToWhere()
 - value = string or integer (testing required for array and object values)
-- example code:
+- examples:
  -- db.getList(list, {a:1} )
  -- db.getList(list, {a:{eq:1} )
  -- db.getList(list, {a:{like:'%peach%'} )